negomi/hugbot/README.md

 hugbot
 =============
-A Twitter bot that sends people hugs and occasionally pugs.
+A Node.js Twitter bot that sends people hugs and occasionally pugs.

-Written in Node.js with the Twitter Streaming API using [ntwitter](https://github.com/AvianFlu/ntwitter).
+Uses the Twitter Streaming API with [ntwitter](https://github.com/AvianFlu/ntwitter).